-General Security Privacy Content Connections Programs Advanced To set up an Internet connection, click Setup Setup.
-Dial-up and Virtual Private Network settings Add Add VPN Remove Choose Settings if you need to configure a proxy Settings Local Area Network (LAN) settings LAN Settings do not apply to dial-up connections.
-LAN settings Choose Settings above for dial-up settings.
-Some settings are managed by your system administrator.
+Internet Options

+To set up an Internet connection, click Setup Setup.

+Dial-up and Virtual Private Network settings

+Add

+Add VPN

+Remove

+Choose Settings if you need to configure a proxy Settings server for a connection.

+Local Area Network (LAN) settings

+Choose Settings above for dial-up settings.

+OK Cancel Apply